ISAITB/docs-services/source/changelog/index.rst

     :header: "Release", "Key highlights", "Documentation link"
     :stub-columns: 1

+    1.15.0, Service outputs now support flags defining whether they are for display or for recording in the session context., https://www.itb.ec.europa.eu/docs/services/1.15.0/
     1.14.1, Maintenance release with no changes., https://www.itb.ec.europa.eu/docs/services/1.14.1/ 1.14.0, Services can now set a mime type on return values to facilitate their post-processing and display., https://www.itb.ec.europa.eu/docs/services/1.14.0/
     1.13.0, Processing services can now return data to be displayed to users when used in GITB test cases., https://www.itb.ec.europa.eu/docs/services/1.13.0/